FOR EMERGENCIES PLEASE CALL 911

 Chief Huckins began his law enforcement career here in 1995.
 He serves as one of the two Field Training Officers (FTO) and is certified to conduct the three year physical fitness testing requirements for police officers.
 Chief Huckins is certified as a police prosecutor and acts as support to the current prosecutor when needed.
 In addition to his supervisory duties, he is active in the community.

 Sergeant Cunningham started her law enforcement career with the Rockingham County Sheriff’s Department as a Dispatcher.
 While there she was promoted to Dispatch Supervisor, and subsequently became a Deputy Sheriff.
 She attended and graduated from the Police Academy in November 2003.
 In 2006 she left the Sheriff’s Department to join the Plymouth State University Police Department, and remained there until we hired her in late 2007.
 Sergeant Cunningham serves as a Field Training Officer (FTO) and is also the department prosecutor.

-Detective Michael Grier
+Patrol Sergeant Michael Grier

 Officer Christopher Heney

 Officer Heney was hired in November 2012 and is currently in our Field Training Program.
 He graduated from the 161st police academy in 2013.
-Heney is a graduate from New Hampshire Technical Institute with an associates in science majoring in Criminal Justice.
+Officer Heney is a graduate from New Hampshire Technical Institute with an associates in science majoring in Criminal Justice.
 While at NHTI, Heney interned at the Gilford Police Department for one year.

 Officer Kristen Guest